Riib11/SocialNetworks/notes/Centralities.md

 ## Closeness Centrality

 The inverse of the average distance of `n` to every other node in `G`.
-This is the distance of `n` from the center of mass of the `G`.
+This is the distance of `n` from the center of mass of `G`.

 ## Betweenness Centrality

 The proportion of shortest paths that `n` is a node of.
  This is the strength of `n` on the interaction of unconnected nodes in `G`.
-In other words, it is the proportional likelihood that a (random) path of influence between two nodes will go through `n`.
+In other words, it is the proportional likelihood that a (random weighted by length) path of influence between two nodes will go through `n`.

+# Notes

+In order of short-to-long distance consideration:
+- Degree: hyper-closeness (direct) collaboration
+- Eigenvector centrality is like short-distance collaboration
+- Betweenness/Closeness (which one?) is like long-distance influence/connectivity